PhoenixAceVFX/Linux-Screenshot-AIO/README.md

 # REMEMBER TO CHMOD!!!
 If you want to keybind this remember to do `chmod +x` to it!!

+# SCRIPT USE
+clipboard.sh - copies to clipboard
+guns.lol.sh - for guns.lol

 # Supported Distros
 ### Distros based on these *can* work but are not guarnteed
 - Arch